octahedroid/drupal-decoupled-project/README.md

 ### Configure Simple OAuth Settings

-You can reuse the previously generated Consumers currently at the site, or you can created new Consumers if this is the case, make sure you and assign the proper Scope of `Viewer` & `Previewer` depending on the usage you are planing to give to each one.
+You can reuse the previously generated Consumers at the site by visiting `admin/config/services/consumer` and editing the consumers labeled as `Viewer` & `Previewer` and assigning them a secret value.

+If you prefer you can created new Consumers is this case, make sure you assign the `editor` user and the proper Scope of `Viewer` & `Previewer` depending on the usage you are planing to give to each one.

-> Make sure you remember the values used as secret on each one because you will need them for the front-end env variables configuration.
+> Make sure you remember the values used as secret on each Consumer because you will need them as env variables for the front-end configuration.

 More info about it at this blog post [Implementing Content Previews with Drupal and Remix](https://octahedroid.com/blog/implementing-content-previews-drupal-and-remix)